psychoinformatics-de/fairly-big-processing-workflow/README.md

   filesystem, and can be ran as a quick example provided the software requirements are met.
-- ``tutorial.md``: A tutorial to setup a self-contained analysis from ``bootstrap_test.sh``
+- ``tutorial.md``: A tutorial to setup a self-contained analysis from ``bootstrap_test.sh``.
+Read this in order to understand and use ``bootstrap_test.sh``.
 - ``bootstrap.sh``: This script bootstraps the analysis workflow from scratch presented in Wierzba et al. (2021) from scratch.
 Running it requires UKBiobank data and a CAT software container.
 You can use this file or ``bootstrap_test.sh`` to adjust the workflow to your usecase - please edit anything with a "FIX-ME" mark-up.
-- ``ukb_cat_processing.md``: A tutorial that describes the necessary procedures to reproduce the CAT-based UK-Biobank processing in Wierzba et al.
+- ``ukb_cat_processing.md``: A tutorial that describes the necessary procedures to reproduce the CAT-based UK-Biobank processing in Wierzba et al. Read this in order to understand and use ``bootstrap.sh``
 - ``code_cat_standalone_batchUKB.txt``: A Batch file for CAT12 processing.
 This
   script is relevant to setup the CAT12 processing pipeline reported in [Wierzba et al., 2021]()
-- ``finalize_job_outputs``: A script that wraps up CAT processing outputs into tarballs
+- ``finalize_job_outputs``: A script that wraps up CAT processing outputs into tarballs.
+This script is relevant to setup the CAT12 processing pipeline reported in [Wierzba et al., 2021]()